-

 Regarding the costs, if the bidder opts for an administrative appeal of the decision, there is no fee or administrative cost applicable.

-On the other hand, a judicial challenge has an initial cost of € 204, regardless the value of the action.
-The additional costs with the judicial challenge may vary depending on the value of the action, the complexity of the case and the eventual need of expert assessments, for example.
+On the other hand, a judicial challenge has an initial cost of € 204, regardless of the value of the claim.
+The additional costs with the judicial challenge may vary depending on the value of the proceedings, the complexity of the case and the eventual need of expert assessments, for example.

 -